hsientzucheng/CP-360-Weakly-Supervised-Saliency/README.md

 We highlight regions for comparison using white dash rectangles.
 In the right panel, one example is zoom-in (red box) and two salient NFoVs (yellow boxes) are rendered.

+## Notes
+- Our method to train temporal model is only suitable for stationary videos (without camera motion).
+For more complicated cases, you might want to compensate camera motion and apply 360 stablization.

 ## Citation
 ```
 @inproceedings{cheng2018cube,